mattyoung101/slingshot/README.md

 - Whole project indexing
     - Slingshot should discover referenced files and add them to an index cache
 - No false positives: If Verilator accepts the input, slingshot should as well
-- Low latency: The LSP should respond quickly to user inputs, even at the cost of CPU usage
+- Low latency: The LSP should respond quickly to user inputs, even at the cost of CPU usage.
+This is our most important metric.

 **Suggested:**
 - Semantic tokens for semantic highlighting